alexreinking/halide-generator/README.md

 ## Quick demo

-Here's the quickest way to see how `hlgen` works:
+Here's the quickest way to see how `hl` works:

     $ hl create project my_project
     $ cd my_project